Florida deputy, corrections officer responding to Hurricane Irma killed in head-on crash

 The teenager who was shot was rushed to the hospital with non-life-threatening injuries.

-The Category 4 hurricane made landfall in the Florida Keys just after 9 a.m.
-Sunday, pummeling its way through the region as it headed up the state’s southwest coast.
-Irma dumped at least 12 inches of rain in southern Florida.
+The hurricane made landfall in the Florida Keys as a Category 4 storm Sunday morning and headed up the state's southwest coast, dumping at least 12 inches of rain.

-Power was knocked out for more than 1 million people in Florida.
+Power was knocked out for about 3.6 million customers, affecting more than 7.2 million people in Florida, according to TC Palm.

-The National Weather Service had issued a tornado warning for Hardee County earlier Sunday.
+As Irma heads for Georgia and other Deep South states on Monday, the Nationaol Hurricane Center downgraded it to a tropical storm with maximum sustained winds of up to 65 mph.

 The Associated Press contributed to this report.